 Let's continue our advice-giving marathon by talking about the iPhone notch in screen since we already mentioned it.
 The notch or sensor housing, is probably the most controversial solution that intended to place all these brainy sensors.
 However, Apple had good reasoning for taking this step -- additional useful space on the screen.
 Besides, competitors didn't come up with something more elegant too.

 Are you tired of time-consuming prototyping process?
-Check out these best prototyping tools to use in 2017
+Check out these best prototyping tools to use!

 What to do with this notch?
 Apple insists you to preserve the way it looks in your app design for iPhone X. In other words, you shouldn't mask it by coloring the Navigation Bar into black or trying to hide it in any other ways.
 The company says that the space at the sides of sensor housing gives some additional valuable space for content and status bar, so by hiding it you will make your app feel smaller.